Searching for an ultimate guide to mobile game marketing?

 - Make the ads short and simple – 15 to 30 seconds is the sweet spot for mobile game ads.
 People’s attention spans are getting lower as we speak, so anything more than 30 seconds would be testing their limits.

-- Start with a bang – video ad creatives should grab viewer’s attention in the first few seconds.
+- Start with a bang – video ad creatives should grab the viewer’s attention in the first few seconds.
 Otherwise, they’ll just keep scrolling and you’ll lose them.
 There are many ways you can go about it.
 Many ads start off with an exciting gameplay scene that gives them an adrenaline rush, others pose a challenge to the viewers to pull them in.
 You can split test different intros to find out what keeps viewers glued to their screens.

 - To make the video creative more appealing, be smart about editing – it can make or break the ad.
 Furthermore, make sure to add music, sound effects, and captions where needed.